AlinaKasiuk/husky_rl/README.md

-This project were termporary stopped due to problems with getting the wheel torque data from the simulator.
+This project was temporarily put on hold due to difficulties in obtaining wheel torque data from the simulator.
-The neural network is not implemented
+The neural network has not yet been implemented.

 # Reinforcement Learning implementation for Husky robot with ROS and Gazebo